String Quintet No. 5 (Boccherini): Structure

+III.
 Minuet

-The third movement of the quintet is notably the most famous, and is the most often performed of all the movements.
+The third movement of the quintet is the most famous, and is the most often performed of all the movements.
 It is in 3/4 time, in the key of A major modulating to D major.

 In the beginning of the movement, the first violin plays a simple, elegant melody, while the viola and cello have eighth note pizzicato.
 The second violin, on the other hand, has quick sixteenth note slurs which contain many string crossings.
 As Elisabeth Le Guin puts it in Boccherini’s Body: An Essay in Carnal Musicology, "The second violinist has no time for galanterie; he must concentrate on keeping the constant string crossings reasonable even through the length of the bow."

 The first eight measures are shown below.

 Arrangements

-The arrangements of this quintet, especially of the minuet, are extremely numerous.
-The entire piece was arranged for a double viola quintet in the 18th century.
+The quintet, and especially its minuet, have been arranged many times.
+Arrangements of the minuet are also used in the Suzuki method.

 Other uses

-The minuet has been used extensively in popular media including movies, television and video games, often as a backdrop or leitmotif to underscore or denote instances of gatherings or settings taking place within high society.
+The minuet has been used extensively in popular media including movies, television and video games, often to denote settings within high society.
 For instance, it has been used in the films The Magnificent Ambersons (1942), The Time of Their Lives (1946), the British black comedy The Ladykillers (1955), in the music-box music in Two Rode Together (1961), and in the Soviet animated film Alice in Wonderland (1981).

-Arrangements of the minuet are also used in the Suzuki Method.